Untersiggenthal: Heritage sites of national significance

 The ruined Freudenau castle and the Neolithic/Bronze Age settlement at Heidenküche are listed as Swiss heritage sites of national significance.

 Economy

 As of In 2007 2007, Untersiggenthal had an unemployment rate of 2.79%.
 As of 2005, there were 67 people employed in the primary economic sector and about 17 businesses involved in this sector.
 399 people are employed in the secondary sector and there are 40 businesses in this sector.
 748 people are employed in the tertiary sector, with 103 businesses in this sector.

 As of 2000 there were 3,210 total workers who lived in the municipality.
 Of these, 2,713 or about 84.5% of the residents worked outside Untersiggenthal while 483 people commuted into the municipality for work.
 There were a total of 980 jobs (of at least 6 hours per week) in the municipality.
 Of the working population, 24.8% used public transportation to get to work, and 46.9% used a private car.

+Parts of Untersiggenthal and Brugg areas are heated by the Refuna nuclear district heating system since 1984.